 After registering, you will receive a confirmation email containing information about joining the webinar.

-Jean-Noé Landry: Will speak on the state of open data, how the open data movement has matured over the years and some emerging trends.
+Jean-Noé Landry: Spoke on the state of open data, how the open data movement has matured over the years and some emerging trends.
 He will touch upon some key points in open data’s maturation, such as its more recent focus on standardization and data culture.
 This has advanced the open data movement beyond simple data provision.
 More recent trends, such as context driven data engagement models (going beyond simple push and pull of data), links to sustainable development, and indigenous data sovereignty will also be covered.

 Peter Johnson: Despite the general enthusiasm for the expansion of government open data programs across North America, many programs continue to exist largely as a static repository of data.
 This situation demonstrates the challenges government faces with not only launching an open data sharing platform but maintaining, growing, and integrating open data into government functioning and processes.
 When considering the Future of Open Data, we need to think about the future of the open data portal and its role as but one component of an open government program.